codefresh-io/nat-traversal/README.md

 const { NATTraversalServer } = require('nat-traversal');
 const natTraversalServer =
     new NATTraversalServer(
+        "0.0.0.0",
         10080,
+        "0.0.0.0",
         10081,
         {
-            host: "0.0.0.0",
-            tls: true,
+            relayTls: true,
-            pfx: "/path/to/pfx/file",
+            relayPfx: "/path/to/pfx/file",
-            passphrase: "password of pfx file",
+            relayPassphrase: "password of pfx file",
-            secret: "a secret sent to the server",
+            relaySecret: "a secret sent to the server",
             silent: false
         }
     );